it-dept-cis/RABET-V-Pilot/report/source/Main/Executive_Summary.md

 - First, a second round of pilots that generate the necessary data, documentation, and tools to establish the RABET-V process as a standard across any type of non-voting elections equipment.
 - Second, a developmental phase to finalize the operational and economic models that will ensure RABET-V is adopted as a standard by state election officials and technology providers.

 The need for RABET-V is now.
-The lack of consistent testing across states and the use of traditional testing processes � where testing is performed � represents a significant gap in election infrastructure security.
+The lack of consistent testing across states and the use of traditional testing processes — where testing is performed — represents a significant gap in election infrastructure security.
 RABET-V helps close this gap and balances multiple, and often competing, needs:
-- RABET-V provides a rigorous verification and testing that meets the needs of critical application like those in the election environment.
+- RABET-V provides a rigorous verification and testing that meets the needs of critical applications like those in the election environment.
 - RABET-V provides a means to, and incentives for, rapid development and deployment of product updates that we see in innovative industries.

 The rest of this report is organized into sections: